hculpan/combatfriend/README.md

-# CombatFriend2e
+# CombatFriend

-This is a simple add-on specifically for a campaign I'm playing in.
-It uses AD&D 2E, for which there is no functioning Foundry system.
-This module just simplies handling combat initiative.
+This is a simple add-on specifically for a campaign I'm running.
+It handles simple group initiative for my OSE game.